ivargr/privvg-challenge/Readme.md

 We use [BioNumpy](https://github.com/bionumpy/bionumpy) to first scan all kmers in the original graph `A`, and pick out "*marker kmers*", which are kmers that occur few times and that few indiviudals have in `A`.
 We then count how many times these kmers occur in `B`, and ...

-On our simulated data, this approach gave a 100% prediction accuracy with `epsilon=0.01` on a graph with `5000 variants` with random sequences.
+On simulated data, this approach gave a 100% prediction accuracy with `epsilon=0.01` on a graph with `5000 variants` with random sequences.
 The accuracy decreased with fewer nodes, but 5000 nodes (which is not much) seemed to be enough to break privacy, so something seems to be wrong with the implementation/concept of privvg.

 We also experimented with different epsilon-values, but were confused on the role of epsilon here (see notes further down).
 In general, lower epsilon did not make it more difficult to get correct predictions.